I asked myself a similar question during my meditation practice and now, when boredom does happen, I keep all my senses in a passive attitude.

 The consequence is that I do something else and enter in a behavioral spiral that makes me abandon the present and future practices.

 This behavioral spiral can be nurtured with the judgment of the practice’s quality and the attachment to comparisons with others, with the side effect that the boredom gets nurtured by decreasing your self-esteem.

 This attitude nurtures also the speed of automatic actions and ensures a certain distance between your head, your heart and your gut.

 It will keep us away from the core of the practice.

 Away from our intention.

 Away from our instinctive actions.

 So, next time you feel boredom, take an active attitude and keep your senses in a passive state.
 Let your inner voice manifest.
-You can reason about your practice without being attached to judgement or expectations.
-Change the way you react at boredom and keep nurturing the reasons why you begun your practice.
+You can reason about your practice without being attached to judgments or expectations.
+Change the way you react at boredom and keep nurturing the reasons why you began your practice.
 Give a chance to your practice!
 You will find out the signals of your body, follow them!
 Knowing that our body is precious and does not want to suffer, to hate or to stay ignorant!
 And your self-trust will increase!

 When this question rose during the Shiatsu Session, I worked with my client on bringing more space in the body and in the meridians.
 We were searching for a “fluent” connection between mind-heart-gut and the needed to nurture the client’s growth.
 This connection helped the client to approach the situation in a more proactive attitude.
-Accepting that boredom is the stimulus to be more curious and go deeper in your nurturing practice.
+Accepting that boredom is the stimulus to be more curious and go deeper into your nurturing practice.